Global Services Director · Softcat plc Now booking — Q3 & Q4 2026 LinkedIn ↗

 I do not see myself as a custodian of the status quo.
 I want substance over appearance, clear thinking over fashionable language, and honest conversations over easy consensus.

-Mark Boyer at Bahrain F1
+Mark Boyer at the Bahrain Grand Prix

-Beyond the day job.
+05 — Beyond the day job

 Outside of work, I am an Arsenal supporter — which means I understand both the value of patience and the danger of assuming past performance guarantees future results.